NashBean/coinkite-bitcoin-atm/README.md

 which is unacceptable.
 At a minimum, we would suggest encrypting them with a password that the operator must provide on startup.

-- Bitcoin (pubkey) address entry should always be via QR scanner, and never by keyboard.
+- Bitcoin address entry should always be via QR scanner, and never by keyboard.